 You can cast Sagas as usual enchantments in your main phase and with an empty stack.
 This time restrictions can be broken with the effects, which allow you to play that card in a different time: Raff Capashen, Ship Mage.

-On Saga’s resolution or as a result of some effects (like Show and Tell) Saga enters the battlefield and gets one lore counter right away.
+On Saga’s resolution or as a result of some effects (like Show and Tell) Saga enters the battlefield and immediately gains a lore counter thanks to its intrinsic ability:

 If you have decided to exile Saga with a Flickerwisp’s trigger, it will return on the battlefield at the end of the turn with one lore counter, regardless how many lore counters it used to have.